sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

     The infrastructure should be capable of handling these large-scale queries efficiently, avoiding sharp spikes in tail latencies.
 In other words, it needs to manage both the heavy workload of analytical queries and the lighter demands of point queries, ensuring smooth performance across the board.

 - **Enough Retention**: We mentioned in the [Anatomy of Telemetry Data](#anatomy-of-telemetry-data) section that older data is unlikely to be accessed.
-I have yet to encounter a scenario where I needed to read six-month-old telemetry data to debug an issue in my career.
+And I have yet to encounter a scenario where I needed to read six-month-old telemetry data to debug an issue in my career.
 However, it might have use cases in long-term trend analysis or fulfilling regulatory requirements—though, to be honest, I’m not entirely sure.

     I am reading a [post from Observe](https://www.observeinc.com/blog/does-long-term-data-retention-matter-in-observability-users-say-yes/) that asks the users following question: